jarikomppa/soloud/README.md

 The games I'm working on don't have such budgets; I've used FMOD for free projects in the past, and while it's nice, it's way, way too expensive for a hobbyist.

 I don't like OpenAL.

 SDL_Mixer has odd restrictions.
 While I could develop SDL_Mixer further, and fight over every single submit, I figured I'd just roll my own.
+Anyway, this way the audio engine can be used without SDL, too.

 Audio isn't supposed to be that hard.
 Right?